danchal/rpi-jessie/README.md

-# rpi-jessie
+# rpi-debian

-Debian Jessie image builder for Raspberry Pi2.
+Debian image builder for Raspberry Pi.

 Based on worky by Klaus M Pfeiffer, http://www.kmp.or.at/~klaus/raspberry/build_rpi_sd_card.sh

-rpi-jessie will:
+rpi-debian will:
   - create, partition and format an image or disk
-  - install and configure base debian jessie system with Open SSH server
+  - install and configure base debian system with Open SSH server
-  - download rpi-update which will install the nescessary firmware and bootloader for RPi2
+  - download rpi-update which will install the nescessary firmware and bootloader for RPi
   - install a first-run script that will re-configure SSH server keys and resize partition to fill the disk on the first run.

 ### Requirements

-Debian Jessie host with the following packages installed:
+Debian host with the following packages installed:

 ```binfmt-support qemu qemu-user-static debootstrap kpartx lvm2 dosfstools```